nathanmacinnes/io-cache/README.md

 If you're using them, you should probably set up a helper to prevent such statements being littered all over the place.

-IOCache is your helper.
-Set up an IOCache with it's external resource from the
+IOCache comes with a built-in helper.
+Set up an IOCache with it's external resource from the start:
-start:
 ````javascript
 var cachedFs = new IOCache(fs.readFile);
 ````